Alice Martemucci

 1_ The measurement of space:

-The aim of the intervention is to re-establish a structure to the space between things, which allows for a different interpretation, to preserve the memory of the factory and build a new environment for different activities.
+The aim of the project is to re-establish a structure in the space between things, allowing for a different interpretation, to preserve the memory of the factory and create a new environment for different activities.

 2_ The park's relationship with the city:

 The factory excludes the city from its perimeter.
-Its laws are different from those of an urban environment, made of relationships, mediations, slow transformations.
-The factory subjects the land to its needs, bends the environment to its dimensions.
-The work to be done to return the park to the city therefore consists in mending the tear that the factory caused.
+Its laws are different from those of an urban environment, made up of relationships, mediations, and slow transformations.
+The factory subjugates the land to its needs, bending the environment to its dimensions.
+The work required to restore the park to the city therefore consists in mending the rift caused by the factory.

 3_Creation of a complex of parks of various types: